Confirmation

 Who Can Recieve the Sacrament:

-Any high school teenager who is a junior (age 16 or older) in high school at the time they will receive the sacrament, and feels that they are personally ready to receive the sacrament is eligible.
-Teenagers are eligible to go through the high school confirmation preparation until they graduate from high school.
-Any college-aged young adults should enroll in the parish OCIA program to be confirmed into the Church.
+Any high school teenager who is a junior or senior (age 16 or older) in high school at the time that they will receive the sacrament, and feels that they are personally ready to receive the sacrament is eligible.
+Teenagers are permitted to attend high school confirmation preparation until they graduate from high school.
+College-aged young adults should enroll in the parish OCIA program to be confirmed into the Church.

 Knowing When to Recieve the Sacrament: